What is a biopsy?

 This type of biopsy uses a thin needle and syringe to remove very small pieces from a tumor.
 Local anesthetic is sometimes used to numb the area.
 The test rarely causes much discomfort.
 It leaves no scar.

 FNA is not used for diagnosis of a suspicious mole.
 It may be used to biopsy large lymph nodes near a melanoma to see if the melanoma has spread.
-Breast and thyroid tumors may be studied through FNA.
+Some breast and thyroid tumors may be studied through FNA.
 A CT scan may be used to guide a needle into a tumor in an internal organ, such as the lung or liver.
-An ultrasound, fluoroscopy (a type of continuous X-ray) or other study may also be used to help guide the needle.
+An ultrasound, fluoroscopy (a type of continuous X-ray), or other study may also be used to help guide the needle.
 A core biopsy is like an FNA.
 But it uses a larger needle for a larger tissue sample.

 Punch biopsies take a deeper sample of skin.
 They use a biopsy tool that removes a short cylinder, or "apple core," of tissue.
 After a local anesthetic, the tool is turned on top of the skin until it cuts through all the skin layers.